JordanHendl/KGL/README.md

   XCB is used for Linux windowing, however it should be already installed on mosts systems.

-  Athena is used for testing.
-To output tests, install the Athena testing library. ( See https://github.com/JordanHendl/Athena )
+  athena is used for testing.
+To output tests, install the athena testing library. ( See https://github.com/JordanHendl/athena )

 ## Closing
   For usages of each specific API, I suggest checking out the Test.cpp in each one!